ARMmbed/mbed-cli/test/README.md

 - The `testrepos` [fixture](http://pytest.org/latest/fixture.html#fixture) provides a set of repositories to test against of varying git/hg combinations.
 Each repository has a local "server" specified by absolute path and the server address can be accesses through the `testrepos` variable.
-Currently the repostories are laid out in the following:
+Currently the repositories are laid out in the following:

 ```
 test1